pmean/build-website/text/05/FairUse.md

 > the effect of the use on potential market value for the original
 > author.
 >
-> If your use of my materials qualifies under the \"Fair Use\"
+> If your use of my materials qualifies under the "Fair Use"
-> provisions, you don\'t need to seek my permission.
+> provisions, you don't need to seek my permission.
 It would be nice,
 > of course, if you let me know that you are using my material, as it
 > gives me something to show my boss as evidence of the value of the web
 > pages that I have written.